 The 31-month curriculum is designed to help students learn and apply scientific theory and professional skills through focused course work.
 In addition, the final two semesters are devoted to clinical experiences.
 Clinical training takes place in a variety of settings, including UT Southwestern's William P. Clements Jr. University Hospital (rated the No. 1 hospital in Dallas-Fort Worth for three consecutive years by U.S. News & World Report) and UT Southwestern's Zale Lipshy Pavilion, a premier neurological diagnostic and treatment center.
 Additional training occurs at Parkland Memorial Hospital, one of the nation's busiest public hospitals, and at Children's Medical Center, a national leader in pediatric care.

 UT Southwestern's DPT faculty is a distinctive blend of highly regarded educators, researchers, and clinicians who hold advanced degrees and board certifications in clinical specialties recognized by the American Board of Physical Therapy Specialties.
 Basic science faculty provide the strong foundation in anatomy, physiology, neuroscience and pathology allowing students to be well prepared for the progressing complexity of the health care environment.

 Our two year average licensure pass rate is 100%!

 Program Admission Requirements

 The DPT Admissions Committee and faculty will review all completed applications once verified in PTCAS.
 Apply Early!
 PTCAS processing may take up to 5 weeks once all required materials are received.
 Also, remember to check your SPAM email folder often as this can sometimes be a problem.

 Applications are evaluated based cognitive and non-cognitive items such as overall GPA, prerequisite GPA, last 60 hours GPA, GRE scores, observation experiences, references, personal statement, and school specific questions.
-The Committee will grant interviews for early January 2021 by invitation only.
+The Committee will grant interviews by invitation only.